 Industry Examples

-Different field service sectors require vastly different conversational flows and technical lexicons.
+Different service sectors require very different conversational flows and technical vocabularies.
 Below are examples of how the voice AI adapts to specific operational contexts.

 Pet Aftercare